DominikRoy/PP-DaaS/README.md

 # PP-DaaS
 We provide the implementation for a privacy-preserving multi-party policy evalation tailored for Drone-as-a-Service paradigm.
+The implementation is based from following [Github Repo](https://github.com/I-Stork/sfe-policy-eval)

 ### Instructions for Docker:
 - Make sure [docker](https://docs.docker.com/engine/install/) is installed.